 - Use real estate platforms to reach a focused audience

-Real Estate Investor Outreach: Communication with other real estate investors through email campaigns and networking events forms the backbone of a wholesaler’s marketing efforts, expanding their outreach and potential for successful deals.
+Real estate investor outreach: Communication with other real estate investors through email campaigns and networking events forms the backbone of a wholesaler’s marketing efforts, expanding their outreach and potential for successful deals.

 - Organize email campaigns tailored to real estate investors